-5.26.2 Improved Forest Management Projects
+6.1 Improved Forest Management Projects

-Improved Forest Management Projects that take place on private land - or on land that is transferred to public ownership at the time the project is initiated - must estimate baseline onsite carbon stocks following the requirements and procedures in Section 6.2.1.
-Improved Forest Management Projects that take place on land that was publicly owned prior to the project start date must estimate baseline onsite carbon stocks following the requirements and procedures in Section 6.2.2.
-Requirements for determining baseline carbon in harvested wood products, determining actual onsite carbon stocks, determining actual carbon in harvested wood products, and quantifying Secondary Effects are the same for all Improved Forest Management Projects.
+Improved Forest Management Projects that take place on private land - or on land that is transferred to public ownership at the time the project is initiated - must estimate baseline onsite carbon stocks following the requirements and procedures in Section 6.1.1 (standardized approach) or Section 6.1.2 (modeling approach).
+Improved Forest Management Projects that take place on land that was publicly owned prior to the project start date must estimate baseline onsite carbon stocks following the requirements and procedures in Section 6.1.3.
+Requirements for determining actual onsite carbon stocks, determining actual carbon in harvested wood products, and quantifying Secondary Effects are the same for all Improved Forest Management Projects.

-5.2.1 6.2.1 Estimating Baseline Onsite Carbon Stocks - Private Lands
+6.1.1 Estimating Baseline Onsite Carbon Stocks - Private Lands - Standardized Approach

 The baseline approach for Improved Forest Management Projects on private lands applies a standardized set of assumptions to project-specific conditions.
+A project must determine a start date inventory, and consider how legal and financial constraints affect the baseline carbon stocks.
+Furthermore, performance standard criteria are applied to Improved Forest Management Projects based on Common Practice statistics, described below in this section.